swanco/ComputerGraphics/README.md

 # ComputerGraphics
-Basic Computer Graphics Assignments and Projects
+Basic Computer Graphics Assignments and Project
 ## HW1: Animation
 Draw a point that moves on a circle and points that bounce in the cirlce.